 High Prevalence of Obesity

 According to the CDC, the prevalence of obesity is 44.8% among Hispanics.
 Being overweight can lead to a buildup of plaque in the arteries, which further increases your risk of heart attack or stroke.
 Also, being obese can increase your blood pressure, lower “good” HDL cholesterol, and raise “bad” LDL cholesterol and triglyceride levels.

 An estimated 17% of adult Hispanics have type 2 diabetes, but as many as half don’t know it.
 Diabetes can lead to serious complications when left untreated.
 In fact, heart disease, particularly coronary artery disease and congestive heart failure, is nearly twice as common for people with diabetes because high blood sugar can be harmful to the heart’s blood vessels.

 While Hispanics and Latinos have a high prevalence of risk factors for heart disease, many of these conditions can be managed through conscious lifestyle changes.
 Keeping up with information on heart disease and following a healthy lifestyle can help.
 Schedule an appointment with your Baylor St. Luke's Medical Group primary care physician to get an assessment of your current health and risk factors.
-For comprehensive cardiovascular care, find a CHI St. Luke’s Health cardiologist near you.
+For comprehensive cardiovascular care, find a St. Luke’s Health cardiologist near you.

 “Prevention is key,” said Dr. Escobar-Camargo.
 “Heart health is a team-based approach, where we as cardiologists work closely with the patient (and many other specialists) to maximize the chance of preventing heart disease.
 If we want to prevent heart disease, we must act early in order to optimize behaviors and adequately control risk factors.”